MYH1299/MarineGPTest/Instructions(OriginalModel).md

-﻿The following are instructions to execute the MarineGPT model.
+﻿The following are instructions to execute the original MarineGPT model.
 Based on the available instruction on the GitHub page of MarineGPT (<https://github.com/hkust-vgd/MarineGPT/blob/main/README.md>).
 There are several options as to which of the models to use (Vicuna 7B/Vicuna13B/Gemma 2B/Gemma7B).
 This implementation uses the Vicuna 7B model.

 1. Navigate to  your chosen project directory